14 November 2015

 This also sounds straightforward, but it becomes complicated by evenness, that is, how abundance decreases from the most abundant species to the least abundant.
 When evenness is high, all species have relatively similar abundances, and when evenness is low, the abundances of species differs greatly.
 The problem for rarefaction is that rarefaction curves can cross when two samples differ in their evenness, and therefore the relative richness of samples will change at different sampling levels.

 The second problem with rarefaction is what constitutes fair sampling.
 Although it may sound fair to count all samples to the same number of individuals, this can be misleading.
 An alternative approach is to count individuals until a given level of the relative abundance distribution has been sampled, for example, sampling might continue until the combined relative abundances of the sampled species equals some specified value.
-In effect, this means that samples with low evenness will need to be counted to a larger number of individuals to achieve the same coverage of relative abundance.
+In effect, this means that samples with high evenness will need to be counted to a larger number of individuals to achieve the same coverage of relative abundance.
 John Alroy’s Shareholder Quorum Subsampling (SQS) performs this fair sampling (Alroy 2010).

 Below, I give an implementation of SQS, based on John’s code.
 The implementation here removes the rarefaction option and the calculation of other metrics not needed for SQS.
 It also more closely follows R’s conventions of variable naming, returns and error handling, and avoidance of loops.
 I’ve also added more comments so that the steps in the calculations are clearer.
 The code retains one large loop, which is decidedly not R-like, but using this loop is simpler than the alternatives, given the large number of required parameters.
 The code is also available as a download.